Why Lufax Holding Ltd (LU)’s Most Recent Report Reveals Some Hints About Its Future

 LU’s Market Performance

-LU stocks went down by -0.41% for the week, with a monthly drop of -2.71% and a quarterly performance of -21.35%.
-The volatility ratio for the week stands at 3.28% while the volatility levels for the past 30 days are set at 4.79% for Lufax Holding Ltd. The simple moving average for the period of the last 20 days is 4.07% for LU stocks with a simple moving average of -16.09% for the last 200 days.
+LU stocks went up by 1.38% for the week, with a monthly jump of 10.11% and a quarterly performance of -17.62%.
+The volatility ratio for the week stands at 3.13% while the volatility levels for the past 30 days are set at 4.48% for Lufax Holding Ltd. The simple moving average for the period of the last 20 days is 5.37% for LU stocks with a simple moving average of -13.43% for the last 200 days.

 Analysts’ Opinion of LU